 Stop pumping, stop that flow of water, and you need to work like a beast just to get that darn water flowing again.

-You may notice that I rarely will say “you must do THIS or else!!” because the truth is, I can’t tell you what marketing method will work best for you without knowing what business you’re in, what market your after, the specifics of your prospects, what everyone else is doing (so I can do the opposite ;), how your clients buy, what their behaviors are, and the list goes on.
+You may notice that I rarely will say “you must do THIS or else!!” because the truth is, I can’t tell you what marketing method will work best for you without knowing what business you’re in, what market you’re after, the specifics of your prospects, what everyone else is doing (so I can do the opposite), how your clients buy, what their behaviors are, and the list goes on.

 Remember, prescription before diagnosis is malpractice.